vpillutladiwo/DS_Challenge/README.md

 The following artifacts are valued:

-explanations of your intent, methods, conclusions and any assumptions
+* explanations of your intent, methods, conclusions and any assumptions

-clear, documented, and well-structured code
+* clear, documented, and well-structured code

-instructions for running your code
+* instructions for running your code

-methods you attempted that didn't work
+* methods you attempted that didn't work

-ideas you didn't have time to complete but would have done with more time
+* ideas you didn't have time to complete but would have done with more time

-a thorough write up with any pertinent visualizations
+* pertinent visualizations

 While we recognize sharing code is a common practice in the open source community, we ask that you refrain from sharing any part of this interview submission publicly to ensure a fair and equal interview process for all.